kihuni/Javascript_back-end/promises/README.md

 ## What is a promise
- - Its a object representing the eventual completion or failure of asynchronous operations
+  Its a object representing the eventual completion or failure of asynchronous operations

- - In essences, a promise is basically a returned object to which you attach callbacks, instead of passing into a function.
+  In essence, a promise is a returned object to which you attach callbacks instead of passing into a function.

  The Api design of promises make it great to create longer chains of processing, where each process represent the completion of one asychronous step in the chain.